 My favorite job title?
 "Storyteller-in-chief."

 My writing, editing and leadership abilities encompass traditional and new media, journalism and public/media relations.
-In January 2014, I became communications and marketing manager for a exceptional library system.
-During the past decade, I used my skills in support of education and peace studies as director of communications at a leading land grant university and a major private university.
+I am marketing and web services manager for a exceptional library district, where I've worked since January 2014.
+During the previous decade, I used my skills in support of education and peace studies as director of communications at a leading land grant university and a major private university.
 I have special interest and experience in sustainability and international issues.
 Thanks to my non-fiction book, I'm keenly aware of veterans' needs.

 Interpersonal communication is the most important work I do.
 I began honing my personal communication skills as a young editor at two Northwest regional newspapers.
 I led creative teams in competitive environments with daily deadlines.
 I had six different newsroom management titles by my mid-30s.